 Rhema is a ‘now’ word.
 A Rhema word is best described as a verse that leaps off the page of your Bible and into your heart.
 You know that you know that God is speaking that word for you specifically at the exact time and moment you need to hear it.
-When we enter into intercession and pray that word, we are praying “Thy will be done on earth, as what is already done in heaven”.
+When we enter into intercession and pray that word, we are praying “Thy will be done on earth, as what is already done in heaven.”
 Our prayers make earthly circumstances line up to what already is true in heaven.

 A Rhema Word is like a blank cheque with the invitation to fill in the numbers.
 There is money in the bank, just start writing those cheques.
 The storehouse is full of blessing for those for which you intercede.
 Sometimes the Lord gives you a Rhema word that you know is to be prayed, but you do not know why you are to pray it.
 In time, the Lord may show you why He directed you to pray this way.

-Use the Word to Find Long-term Strategies
+Use the Word to Find Long-Term Strategies

 For example, use the story of the prodigal son as a guideline for praying for your prodigals.
 See Praying for the Prodigals for further insight.

-Be precise in prayer!
+Be Precise in Prayer!

 Try not to pray in generalities.
 “God bless Bobby and give him everything he needs or wants.”
-God wants us to be specific and direct, making our requests to our Father God, in the same way a child asks their earthly father for particular needs.
+God wants us to be specific and direct, making our requests to our Father God, in the same way, a child asks their earthly father for particular needs.
 A child tells their father they are hungry, they say they need clothes, they say they need a hug.
 They are exact in their requests; they don’t say,”Whatever your will is, Papa.” and then hope that their father guesses what they need.

-Pray for insight for physical healing
+Pray for Insight for Physical Healing

 Ask the Lord, is it this person’s time to go home?
-Most times, the answer will probably be a resounding no!
+Most times, the answer will be a resounding no!
 Is it time for them to be raised up in complete healing?
 Then pray accordingly, no matter how bleak things might get.
 Pray what you feel the Spirit is saying, stand on the word!

-A Strong Word of Caution
+A Strong Word of Caution From A Seasoned Intercessor

 God shares His secrets with those who keep them.
 An effective intercessor is one who has proven themselves to be trustworthy.
 There may come a time when He prompts us to share the secrets He shares with us in those deep times of prayer, but until He releases us to share those things, we should remain silent.
 What God shows you in a time of intercession should be kept between you and Him unless you strongly feel the Lord prompting you to speak.